DungKHoang/Inventory-of-Blade-Servers-with-iLO/Readme.md

 Result:
- - List of CSV files ( see samples)
+ - List of CSV files ( see samples in ZIP)